dotkernel/frontend-documentation/docs/book/v5/reference/account-anonymization.md

 ## Definition

-### What is 'personal data'?
+### What is Personally identifiable information?

-According to [this article](https://commission.europa.eu/law/law-topic/data-protection/reform/what-personal-data_en), personal data is:
+According to [this article](https://commission.europa.eu/law/law-topic/data-protection/reform/what-personal-data_en), Personally identifiable information (PII) is:

 - A name and surname.
 - A home address.